xud-yan/TOMCAT/README.md

 ## 📚 Citation

-If you find our work helpful, please cite our paper:
+If you find our work helpful, please star the repository and cite our paper:

 ```
 @article{Yan_2025_NeurIPS,